 - How much money do we expect our recommendations to move to our Top Charities next year, and how does that affect the number of Top Charities we should select?

-Some other questions were more significant this year than previous years.
+Some other questions were more significant this year than in previous years.
 For example:

-- Compared to farmed animal advocacy in the U.S., how valuable is animal advocacy in other regions, such as neglected and populous South American, Eastern European, or Asian countries?
+- Compared to farmed animal advocacy in the U.S. or Europe, how valuable is animal advocacy in other regions, such as Latin America?

-- How should we weigh the anonymous non-leadership calls when evaluating an organization’s culture?
+- How should we weigh the anonymous non-leadership calls and the information from the culture surveys when evaluating an organization’s culture?

-We think that answering any of these questions well is very difficult and laden with uncertainty.
-Still, we continually work to improve our understanding of effective animal advocacy.
+We think that answering any of these questions well is very difficult, and that this activity is laden with uncertainty.
+Still, in line with our mission, we continually work to improve our understanding of effective animal advocacy.

-For further information about our thinking, please watch our blog for upcoming posts on topics, including aspects of our 2017 evaluation process that surprised us and a chart comparing our current Top and Standout Charities.
+For further information about our thinking, please watch our blog for upcoming posts on several topics, including aspects of our 2018 evaluation process that surprised us and a chart comparing our current Top and Standout Charities.

 We identified charities that were in one or more of the following groups as valuable for us to evaluate: